 Food in Nicaragua and Costa Rica

 One dish for both countries Gallo Pinto – fried rice, boiled beans, onions, garlic and red pepper.
 This is the staple in both countries and the only relatively cheap food you can buy at local restaurants in Costa Rica.
-Central America is no renowned for it’s cuisine.
 Not much to choose, we bought fruit at local markets, pasta and tuna at supermarkets and did our own cooking most of the time in both countries.
-As mentioned to go to restaurants is way more expensive in Costa Rica.
+Both eating out and buying food in Nicaragua is cheaper than in Costa Rica.

 Things not to miss in Costa Rica and Nicaragua